The purpose of this article is to make an in-depth presentation of the REAPER Digital Audio Workstation, for beginners and advanced users.

 Its reasonable price, its performance optimization, flexibility, and modern approach to track organization and item editing makes it suitable not only for beginners with low-end computers, but also to power users and professionals working on complex projects.
 The latter can push the software even further with scripts and extensions, thanks to its incredible modularity, satisfying a wide variety of workflows, even very specific ones.
 That’s exactly why companies such as Harmonix, Ubisoft, the BBC, Electronic Arts, Soundiron and others switched to REAPER at least for a part of their workflow.

 This review is very technical.
-I’ll leave you look at REAPER, explore it and experience it by yourself – one other great advantage of having the possibility to freely download!
+I’ll leave you to look at REAPER, explore it and experience it by yourself – one other great advantage of having the possibility to freely download!

 There is no need to learn all the manual before starting: once you have taken a few minutes to set up your configuration, you will be ready to go.
 With a beast like that, I can assure you that you can go very far, maybe further and faster that you could have ever imagined in your DAW adventure.